pavece/OpenHerald/README.md

 3. Set up environment variables

 - Rename .env.template to .env
-- Generate a random secret for the auth
+- Generate a random secret for the auth you can use **openssl rand -base64 32** to generate this key
 - Generate a Google OAuth ID and secret [Google Cloud Console](https://console.cloud.google.com/)
 - Go to [Cloudinary](https://cloudinary.com) and get your API keys